ZacharyKirkeby/CS180Project04/Writeups/Part01.md

 #### Account Management (General Feature)
 ***
-Users, regardless of designation can change their username, email, password and can also logout.
+Users, regardless of designation can change their username, role, password and can also logout.

 ### Product

-### Seller

 ### Store